kyomawolf/Bannerschlacht/readme.md

 TODO:
 First thing to be made is the Map, all necessities are listed down below.

-UI is the next thing to be implemented, firstly the map should be clickable and an interface with information of the clicked tile should be displayed.
+UI is the next thing to be implemented, firstly the Map should be clickable and an interface with information of the clicked Tile should be displayed.

-after that, unitData shall be implemented, so that they are adressable with functions for movement and other actions, UI implementation for Units should follow.
+after that, _unitData shall be implemented, so that they are adressable with functions for movement and other actions, UI implementation for Units should follow.

 Implementing the information system with friend/foe recognition is the next priority.

 Menus and Settings are the next step afterwards.

-Balancing (if not done already) are the next thing to do, as new unitData are being implemented.
+Balancing (if not done already) are the next thing to do, as new _unitData are being implemented.

 The best idea would be some sort of rock-paper-scissors system (with more attributes oc) as its suitable for a first balancing.